 She won the the 2014 Calibre Essay Prize, the 2014 Guy Morrison Award for Literary Journalism and was the 2013 Alice Hayes writing fellow at Ragdale in Illinois.
 She is a recipient of an Australia Council Individual Artist grant, an Australian Postgraduate Award and the Copyright Agency's Creative Industries' Career Fund, and has received fellowships for residencies at Virginia Center for the Creative Arts, Varuna and Bundanon.
 Her debut novel, After Darkness, won the 2014 The Australian/Vogel’s Literary Award and was shortlisted for the 2015 Miles Franklin Literary Award.
 It was selected as one of the English texts for the Victorian Certificate of Education in 2018 and 2019.

-She is currently working on her second novel.
+She is currently the 2019 Copyright Agency New Writer-in-Residence at the University of Technology, Sydney, where she is working on her second novel.